risingthird/opearting_system/hw5/README.md

 Limitations:
 	After coalescing, header size is included in block size.
 Note that this won't affect the size that the users are allowed to use.

+Compile time macros:
+	When compling mem.c user can choose how they want to estimate the size we're actually requesting from memory.
+	By adding -Dworst -Daverage -Daligned flag in gcc command, the program can estimate the memory respectively.
+	Note that this flag is required, program won't run without given this flag.
+	Also note that in the given Makefile the default flag is provided as -Daligned.